JoinColony/colonyNetwork/docs/_Intro_Welcome.md

 * Domains and Skills
 * Tasks and work ratings

-To learn more about Glider, see [Releases](http://docs.colony.io/colonynetwork/docs-releases#___gatsby).

-The Colony Network is maintained and improved by the [Metacolony] (which is, itself, a colony on the network with special permissions).
+The Colony Network is maintained and improved by the [Meta Colony](/colonynetwork/tldr-the-meta-colony-and-clny) (which is, itself, a colony on the network with special permissions).

 Membership in the Metacolony is open to all (and heartily encouraged!), but changes such as [network upgrades](/colonynetwork/docs-the-delegate-proxy-pattern/) require a minimum *reputation* within the Metacolony to proceed.